RonnieLast/esphome-dual-zone-heating-controller/README.md

 # esphome-dual-zone-heating-controller

-This is the YAML for a heating controller based on ESPHome and an ESP32 control board with four relays.
+This is a project for a heating controller based on ESPHome and an ESP32 control board with four relays.

 ![20250109_152603-cropped](https://github.com/user-attachments/assets/7383f497-5f0b-4594-a1be-1189d921672c)

-*Early layout of the controller in an electrical box showing the OLED and back-lit buttons.
+*Layout of the controller in an electrical box showing the OLED and back-lit buttons.
 The top red button is for hot water, middle is for upstairs and bottom is for downstairs.*

 # Objectives

-The primary objective was to create a controller designed for an S-plan dual-zone and domestic hot-water (DHW) system with individual relays to control each of the zones and hot-water, and one spare relay.
+The primary objective was to create a controller designed for an S-plan dual-zone and domestic hot-water (DHW) system with individual relays to control each of the zones and hot-water (with one spare relay).
 (See the link to an S-plan explainer in the Additional Resources below).

-A secondary objective was to make the controller stand-alone and not be fully dependent on Home Assistant; it needs to be able to operate the boost functions and the automatic mode in the absence of WiFi or a Home Assistant server.
+A secondary objective was to make the controller so that it is a stand-alone device and not be fully dependent on Home Assistant; it needs to be able to operate the boost functions and the automatic mode in the absence of WiFi or a Home Assistant server.
 It also needs basic local scheduling of heating times as well as support for domestic hot-water (indirect cylinder) and the two zones (upstairs and downstairs).

 # Features:
  - OLED display